-This applies where an applicant or partner is entitled to Carer's Allowance (including where Carer's Allowance is not paid because of overlapping benefit rules).
-The applicant must have made a claim for Carer's Allowance for the premium to apply.
+This applies where an applicant or partner is entitled to Carer's Allowance (including where Carer's Allowance is not paid because of overlapping benefit rules) or a Carer Support Payment.
+The applicant must have made a claim for Carer's Allowance or Carer Support Payment in order for the premium to apply.

-Entitlement to the carer premium continues for eight weeks after caring or entitlement to Carer's Allowance ceases, or where the person being cared for has died.
+Entitlement to the carer premium continues for eight weeks after caring or entitlement to Carer's Allowance or Carer Support Payment ceases, or where the person being cared for has died.
 The period of eight weeks begins on the Sunday following the death, or from the date of the death if this is a Sunday.

-If entitlement to Carer's Allowance ends for any other reason, the premium will continue to apply for eight weeks.
+If entitlement to Carer's Allowance or Carer Support Payment ends for any other reason, the premium will continue to apply for eight weeks.